In Hyper-V, there are two different generations of virtual machines: Generation 1 and Generation 2 virtual machines.

 The same issue with UEFI communication also applies to Hyper-V Generation 2 machines.
 This guide explains how to start PXE over IPv4 on Generation 1 Hyper-V VMs.

-If your network is configured to deploy boot images using legacy methods, you are required to configure the hardware of the virtual machine.
+If your network is configured to deploy boot images using legacy methods, it requires you to configure the hardware of the virtual machine.

-How to enable legacy PXE on a Hyper-V Gen1 VM
+How to configure PXE boot on a Hyper-V Gen1 VM

 Create a virtual switch